meichthys/uptime_kuma/README.md

 # Uptime Kuma HACS integration

-This integration is temporary and is expected to soon be merged into HomeAssistant Core, but until then it will be available via HACS (add this repository url as a HACS custom repository if you don't see this integration in the default HACS integration library).
+This integration should be available in the HACS store.
+If you don't see it there, add this repository url as a HACS custom repository.

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/meichthys/uptime_kuma)